FailAcademy/learning/web-dev-foundation/_projects/01-project.md

 - Use the HTML5 doctype and semantic HTML5 mark-up
 - Include at least two `img` elements with `alt` text
-- Include at least three `a` elements (in addition to the navigation menu)
+- Include at least three `a` elements
 - Make appropriate use of paragraph, heading, and list elements

 **CSS requirements:**

 Your project must:

-- Make appropriate use of classes and IDs
+- Make appropriate use of classes and IDs as selectors
 - Use a CSS reset
 - Use the `background-image` property at least once
 - Use the `position` and `float` properties
 - Demonstrate effective use of box model properties
-- Demonstrate effective use of CSS properties for altering the display of text (e.g. `font-family`, `font-style`, `text-transform`, etc.)
+- Demonstrate effective use of CSS properties for altering the visual display of text (e.g. `font-family`, `font-style`, `text-transform`, etc.)

 **Additional requirements:**